vannsoko/AiBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Question Answering AI project using ChatGPT, Vector Stores to efficiently handle, retrieve information from the context files and most important answer questions about private files.

 Document Retrieval and Question Answering project using discord as interface and Vector Stores with openAI to efficiently handle, retrieve information from the context files and most important answer questions.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>